 If your assistant must accompany you to the US, the O-2 visa will allow for this.
 If you would like to have your family with you while working in the US, consider the O-3 visa.

 Would you like to review all the temporary work visas to the US instead?

 Who Qualifies or is Eligible for the O-1 Visa Program?

-The O-1 Visa is a temporary non-immigrant visa program for individuals or family members and business owners who possess extraordinary ability.
-Within the O-1 visa category, applicants can apply for the O-1A, O-1B, O-2, or the O-3.
+The O-1 Visa is a temporary non-immigrant visa program for individuals or family members and business owners who possess extraordinary abilities.
+Within the O-1 visa category, applicants can apply for the O-1A, O-1B, O-2, or the O-3 visa.

-To be eligible for the O-1 Visa, applicants must possess extraordinary ability in the sciences, arts, education, business, or athletics or have a demonstrated record of extraordinary achievement in the motion picture or television industry and have been recognized nationally or internationally for those achievements.
+To be eligible for the O-1 Visa, applicants must possess an extraordinary ability in either the sciences, arts, education, business, or athletics, or have a demonstrated record of extraordinary achievement in the motion picture or television industry and have been recognized nationally or internationally for those achievements.